IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 # Priority order: delivery > reader > author > compactor > network > maintenance

 Scheduler deployment: Install on a 15-minute system timer (cron */15 * * * *, systemd timer, launchd, or Task Scheduler).
-The scheduler itself is fast — it runs, possibly invokes one component, and exits.
+The scheduler itself is fast — deterministic scripts complete in seconds.
+A single tick typically runs one or two components (e.g., reader pipeline + delivery), finishing well within the 15-minute window.

 8. Implementor Handoff Pattern